What is life coaching, and what can you expect when you become one?

 But if you want to become a successful life coach, you’ll need a well-rounded education in this field.
 Some life coaches take or have degrees or other qualifications in counselling or psychology, but again these aren’t essential.

-There are many different life coaching certificate programmes, and training courses that will give you the skills, experience and qualifications to confidently launch a successful and effective professional life coaching career.
+There are many different life coaching certificate programs and training courses that will give you the skills, experience and qualifications to confidently launch a successful and effective professional life coaching career.

 What does a professional life coach do?